 One of the most frustrating things about a beach getaway can be the vendors walking up to your chair every five minutes.
 Not here.
 You won’t see many locals on this beach, so if you are looking for a truly relaxing vacation without any interruptions, Providenciales is definitely the way to go.

 What to Do on Providenciales:

-But let’s face it that is everybody’s thing.
+But let’s face it that isn’t everybody’s thing.
 This activity could take 20 min or 3 hours.
 It really just depends on your speed and interest in stopping to take in the wildlife.

 Look for Jojo: Jojo is a famous dolphin that swims around the beautiful grace bay waters.
 If you are out on a sailboat, or just a swim, look for a lone dolphin with scars on his fin.

 He is very keen on boats (hence the scars) and very friendly to visitors.
 No need to pay for a dolphin enclosure on this island.

 Cliff jumping: Pirates Cove is famous for its breathtaking views and high cliffs to jump from.
 Have a picnic, or just hang out on the top of these cliffs and take in the beauty of the island, and jump off if you dare.

 Flyboarding and Jet skiing: While the government has strict laws on motorboats, as they cause pollution and ruin the reefs, you won’t find many companies that offer these activities.